 Useless clutter around the house irritates me every day.
-Not because it’s in the way… though, that sucks too.
-But because when I see useless stuff around the house I see things that used to be money.
+Not because it’s in the way, but because when I see unused stuff around the house, I see things that used to be money.

 And I wish I had the money, not the item.

 Most items aren’t worth money anymore.
-Even if they are, they probably aren’t worth the time needed to convert them back to cash via Craig’s List or eBay.
+Even if they are, they probably aren’t worth the time needed to convert them back to cash via Craig’s List or Next Door.

 These things are a constant reminder to make better purchase decisions every day.

 At one stage of my life, I lived out of a 40-pound backpack for 14 months.
-I’ve never felt freer than when I was roaming the world with all my possessions on my back.
+I’ve never felt freer than when I roamed the world with all my possessions on my back.

 Since then, I’ve accumulated quite a few things.
 Most notably, four family members.
-And they accumulate things.
+And they collect things.

 Admittedly, I don’t prioritize much of my time for eliminating household clutter.
 I’d rather spend it with my wife and kids and on my side businesses.

-When I do, I’m not shy about tossing shit in the garbage.
+When I do, I’m not shy about donating or tossing stuff in the garbage.